DavidHarrison/AP-Comp-Gov-Notes/Nigeria/Since 1999.md

             herders (recently arrived in area)
-        3. Excessive and arbitrary violence by Nigerian armed forces, and serious human rights violations, complicate peace-making in all regions of Nigeria
+        3. Excessive and arbitrary violence by Nigerian armed forces, and serious human rights violations, complicate peace-making in all regions of Nigeria (and potentially give recruiting potential to terrorist groups)

     D.  Yar’Adua developed pericarditis in Nov.
 2009, and left for treatment in Saudi Arabia.
 His departure left a power vacuum.